LDMONTY007/Niner-Knockout/README.md

     - This creates a new child object which will be the object
     - you animate.
     - If you cannot see your sprite set the position to be (0, 0, 0).
+    - Also, add an empty GameObject as a child of your sprite
+      - Add a "BoxCollider2D" Component to it and set "isTrigger" to true.
+      - Add the "HurtBox.cs" component to it.
+      - I should rearrange this so that you add it later but this works as well.

    ![CreateSpriteInPrefab](https://github.com/LDMONTY007/Niner-Knockout/assets/69697953/b6fd92b6-5e7c-4b4f-9efd-af7597dbe2c8)